seva32/eyes-on-mars/README.md

 For migrations docker exec to run in nextjs container: yarn run prisma:migrate, or use docker-compose run nextjs yarn run prisma:migrate

-In windows create DB in Supabase and use the connexion string in .env.local, in .env.local update DATABASE_URL and comment NEXTAUTH_URLs, then yarn run dev:r (dev is docker-compose)
+In windows create DB in Supabase and use the connexion string in .env.local (direct coneection and session pooler), in .env.local update DATABASE_URL and comment NEXTAUTH_URLs, then yarn run dev:r (dev is docker-compose)

 eyes-on-mars-ds to publish just use npx np --yarn